beovideskevin/my2cents/README.md

 			"action": "Quotes\\showQuotes",
 			"layout": "quotes",
 			"language": "quotes",
-			"signin": {
-				"action": "Quotes\\signInQuotes"
-			},
-			"signup": {
-				"action": "Quotes\\signupQuotes"
-			},
-			"logout": "Quotes\\logoutQuote",
-			"dashboard": {
-				"enforce": "Quotes\\enforceQuotes",
-				"action": "Quotes\\dashboardQuotes",
-				"new": "Quotes\\newQuotes",
-				"edit": "Quotes\\editQuotes"
-			},
-			"ajax": {
-				"layout": "simple",
-				"get": "Quotes\\Ajax\\getQuotes",
-				"admin": {
-					"enforce": "Quotes\\Ajax\\enforceAjaxQuotes",
-					"add": "Quotes\\Ajax\\addQuotes",
-					"del": "Quotes\\Ajax\\delQuotes"
+			"contact": "Quotes\\contactQuotes"
 		}
 	}
 }
-	}
-}
 ```
 If you don't want to use a virtual host, you could just clone the repository in the root of your web documents and change the second line of the "config.json" to "FILES_BASE_PATH": "/my2cents/".
-Then go to /app/layouts/ and edit both "example.html" and "quotesLay.html".
-Every reference to an external resource should be prefixed with "/my2cents/".
+Then go to /app/layouts/ and edit both "example.html" and "quotesLay.html"; every reference to an external resource should be prefixed with "/my2cents/".

 If you are using IIS or Nginx you will need to make some changes to "web.config" or the configuration files of your server (reproduce the logic in "/.htaccess" and "/public/.htaccess").